matthoffner/es-react-ssr/README.md

 # es-react-ssr

-A bleeding edge minimal and buildless React server side rendering example.
+A modern React server side rendering example.

+This example is built to handle dynamic server side rendering, meaning content is dynamically fetched based on the url.

+There are many intricicies that determine the use case of this type os setup.
+Eventually caching with a CDN will be added.

 Please note you must be on Node 13 or have the experimental modules flag enabled.